 Cut through ice floes with ease.
 Prince William Sounds boasts numerous active glaciers that regularly calve into the water, creating ice floes that are tricky to paddle through in a regular kayak.
 Your guide can stand up on the sailing kayak to find a path through, making it easy for you to follow behind.
 It’s a surreal experience to be pedaling in front of a huge glacier, completely surrounded by ice!

-On this tour you’ll leave directly from Whittier, pedaling five miles each way during an 8-hour exploration of Passage Canal, the Kittiwake Rookery, and an historic shipwreck in Shotgun Cove.
+On this tour you’ll leave directly from Whittier at 10am, pedaling five miles each way during a 6-hour exploration of Passage Canal, the Kittiwake Rookery, and an historic shipwreck in Shotgun Cove.
 After checking out the impressive rookery and waterfall, you’ll head east nearly to Poe Bay, and then cross into Shotgun Cove.
 This is where the Leschi, a steam sidewheeler built in 1913, washed up in 1978.
 You’ll land on the beach, learn more about the Leschi, and have a tasty lunch.
 Later, explore more of Shotgun Cove, a mooring buoy that typically hosts seals, and then cruise back along the shoreline to Whittier, watching for more wildlife along the way.
-Tip: This tour is a great value, offering more time to explore than other kayak tours to Shotgun Cove.
-Alaska Wild Guides’ kayaks can cover the round-trip distance in a day excursion, rather than needing a water taxi for one leg of the trip.

 About Alaska Wild Guides